CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 user1@linuxbox:~/Desktop$ jpws -alt cover_image23.jpg fibo.ps1
 ```

-With this option selected, ***jpws*** will use a slightly different thirteen byte string, that often works for images that have failed with the default string.
+With this option selected, ***jpws*** will use a slightly different eleven byte string, that often works for images that have failed with the default string.

-The first image below shows the default thirteen byte close-comment block string from a ***JPG-PowerShell*** polyglot image ***before*** it has been tweeted.
+The first image below shows the default eleven byte close-comment block string from a ***JPG-PowerShell*** polyglot image ***before*** it has been tweeted.

 ![BEFORE Image](https://github.com/CleasbyCode/jpws/blob/main/demo_image/before_tweet.png)